MoonGod3/MoonGod3/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on Data Science projects
-- 🌱 I’m currently learning Python, GitHub, MLOps and freshening up my SQL
+- 🌱 I’m constantly updating my skills in Python, GitHub, MLOps and freshening up my SQL
 - 👯 I’m looking to collaborate on Data Science
 - 💬 Ask me about Statistics / Machine Learning
 - 📫 How to reach me: greencomotion@gmail.com